History of chiropractic

 Despite the similarities between chiropractic and osteopathy, the latter's practitioners sought to differentiate themselves by seeking licensure to regulate the profession, calling chiropractic a "bastardized form of osteopathy".
-In 1907 in a test of the new osteopathy law, a Wisconsin based chiropractor was charged with practicing osteopathic medicine without a license.
+In 1907 in a test of the new osteopathy law, a Wisconsin-based chiropractor was charged with practicing osteopathic medicine without a license.
 Practicing medicine without a license led to many chiropractors, including D.D.
 Palmer, being jailed.
-Ironically the Palmers legal defence of chiropractic consisted of the first chiropractic textbook 'Modernized Chiropractic' published in 1906, written by "mixer" chiropractors Longworthy, Smith, et al., whom the Palmers despised.
+Ironically, Palmer's legal defence of chiropractic consisted of the first chiropractic textbook Modernized Chiropractic published in 1906, written by "mixer" chiropractors Longworthy, Smith, et al., whom Palmer despised.
 Although the chiropractors won their first test case in Wisconsin in 1907, prosecutions instigated by state medical boards became increasingly common and in many cases they were successful.
-In response, chiropractors conducted political campaigns to secure separate licensing statutes, eventually succeeding in all fifty states, from Kansas in 1913 through Louisiana in 1974.
+In response, chiropractors conducted political campaigns to secure separate licensing statutes, eventually succeeding in all fifty states, from Kansas in 1913 to Louisiana in 1974.

 Division within the profession has been intense, with "mixers" combining spinal adjustments with other treatments, and "straights" relying solely on spinal adjustments.
 A conference sponsored by the National Institutes of Health in 1975 spurred the development of chiropractic research.
 The American Medical Association called chiropractic an "unscientific cult" and boycotted it until losing a 1987 antitrust case.
-For most of its existence, chiropractic has battled with mainstream medicine, sustained by antiscientific and pseudoscientific ideas such as subluxation.
-By the mid 1990s there was a growing scholarly interest in chiropractic.
+For most of its existence, chiropractic has battled with mainstream medicine, sustained by antiscientific and pseudoscientific ideas such as vertebral subluxation.
+By the mid-1990s there was a growing scholarly interest in chiropractic.

+Manual therapy predating Chiropractic

+The practice of joint manipulation dates back to ancient times and has roots in most countries.
+The earliest known medical text, the Edwin Smith papyrus of 1552 BC, describes the Ancient Egyptian treatment of bone-related injuries.
+These early bone-setters would treat fractures with wooden splints wrapped in bandages or made a cast around the injury out of a plaster-like mixture.
+It is not known whether they performed amputations as well.

+With the advancement of modern medicine beginning in the 18th century, bone-setters began to be recognised for their efficiency in treatment but did not receive the praise or status that physicians did.
+Some of these self-taught healers were considered legitimate, while others were perceived as "quacks".
+In Great Britain, one of the most famous was the bone-setter Sally Mapp (d.
+1737).
+Known as "Crazy Sally", she learned her skill from her father and was known for her arm strength and ability to reset almost any bone.
+Though she lacked the medical education of physicians, she successfully treated dislocated shoulders and knees, among other treatments, at the Grecian Coffee House in London and in the town of Epsom.
+Bone-setters treated the majority of the population since they were cheaper than licensed physicians.
+Royal families would employ bone-setters when the court physicians were inadequate or inefficient.